SayantanRC/android-training/jetpack-compose/states.md

 }
 ```

 This is a basic example that shows two buttons vertically, with log statements to highlight control flow.
-We will use this code in nect examples with some modifications.
+We will use this code in next examples with some modifications.

 **NOTE:** We are using global / class variables, not variables inside `@Composable` functions unlike other tutorials.
 Also note we are not using `remember`, if you don't know what that is, don't worry about it.